 - Excellence set the bar high, then higher

 - Integrity character is destiny

 - Leadership follow me

 - Loyalty acceptance forever

 - Respect we are the Aggies, the Aggies are we

+- Selfless service how can I be of service?

 WHY STUDY LANDSCAPE ARCHITECTURE AT TEXAS A&M?